 Flu Shots

-Got one every year from my teens to my mid-20s.
+Why: Got one every year from my teens to my mid-20s.
 Then in grad school, I learned that they’re at best 38% effective and contained heavy metals.
 Since I was already dealing with elevated mercury levels and doing a full mercury detox protocol, including safely removing my silver fillings, I wasn’t about to add to the pile with flu shots.

 Diet Culture

-I was deeply indoctrinated into diet culture by my mother, who was always trying to lose weight, the heroin-chic models of the 90s, and growing up in a fat-phobic era.
+Why: I was deeply indoctrinated into diet culture by my mother who was always trying to lose weight, the heroin-chic models of the 90s, and growing up in a fat-phobic era.
 This lead to damaging my metabolism and my health by going on and off restrictive diets, despite never being underweight.
 There was much I had to unlearn about health, beauty, exercise, and food.

 I don’t believe having excess fat on your body is inherently unhealthy or inherently unattractive.
 I know both fatphobia and patriarchy have influenced how we view healthy bodies.
 That being said, I’m also not on board with normalizing obesity.
 Being obese is not optimal for the well-being of your body.
 I have compassion for what leads to disordered eating and obesity, and think we place far too much blame on individuals and not enough blame on harmful systems.
 Disordered eating is almost always the result of someone trying to cope with the impact of trauma.